boboru/image-search-lance/README.md

 ## Why LanceDB?

 LanceDB is a vector database that is designed to be fast and efficient.
 It is built on top of Lance, a modern columnar data format and designed to handle multimodal data with a lakehouse-style architecture.
 Since the storage (and indices) is on disk, it is more cost-effective than in-memory databases.
-LancdDb also supports multple storage backend from cloud object storage to local disk.
+LanceDB also supports multiple storage backend from cloud object storage to local disk.

 ## Installation and Setup